Hand

-We depend on our hands, wrists and fingers each day to perform countless tasks.
-So when hand pain happens – through osteoarthritis, repetitive motions, injuries or disease – we need relief.
+We depend on our hands, wrists, and fingers daily to perform countless tasks.
+So when hand pain happens – through osteoarthritis, repetitive motions, injuries, or disease – we need relief.

 If your hands feel stiff, weak, numb, or painful, we can help you find relief while restoring and preserving function.